 Now, since you are aware that internet data packets transmit via submarine cables, you might wonder how it works in countries without any coastal borders like Afghanistan.

-There are many countries like Mongolia, Paraguay and Afghanistan without any coastal border line, but they still have internet access.
+There are many countries like Mongolia, Paraguay, and Afghanistan without any coastal borderline, but they still have internet access.
 They usually get it either via taking connection from neighbor countries and spreading inside using Optical-Fiber cables or via Satellite communication.

-How to check data transmission path?
+How to check the data transmission path?

 You can use any IP geographical location finder site and check the location of the IP addresses.

-In my case, I requested for google.com.
+In my case, I requested google.com.
 My request, in the form of data packets traveled from Pune and via other multiple routers reached Mumbai, the nearest coastal area.
-Later it reached U.S. via submarine cables.
+Later it reached the U.S. via submarine cables.

-Other Components of Internet-
+Other Components of the Internet-

 Who owns the internet?